Implosions/PugBot/README.md

-# BullyBot
+# PugBot
-BullyBot is a Discord bot used to facilitate and organize pickup games.
+PugBot is a Discord bot used to facilitate and organize pickup games.

 ## Features
 - Create, update, and remove different queues for users to add to